Liam Payne Calls Himself the Antichrist of Harry Styles

 The interviewer then noted "it might seem strange" to some people that there was a "sense of distance from people" when the bandmates spent so much time together.

 "I mean, we spoke, me and Harry caught a laugh every so often," Payne clarified.
 "It wasn't like we never spoke, that we just saw him around, but it was not like I'd see him on the weekend, that we'd go out or anything together.
 Because we just don't have anything in common.
 I don't have nothing against the boy, I think he's a beautiful, beautiful person, he's a very lovely person, and you can see that by how many people he meets that get along with him, the general thing you hear coming back is true.
-And I can say that from my own experience with him but I just haven't spoken to him for a number of years because our music – I'm like the antichrist version, to his christness."
+And I can say that from my own experience with him but I just haven't spoken to him for a number of years because our music–I'm like the antichrist version, to his christness."

 To read more of Payne's interview, check out The Face Magazine.